This keto maple pecan cheesecake is perfect for fall since since it's smooth and creamy with sweet maple undertones and a crunchy pecan crust.

 Recipe

-Keto Maple Pecan Cheesecake
+Keto Maple Cheesecake with Pecan Crust

 Ingredients

-- 1 ¼ cups halved pecans raw
+- 1 ¼ cups halved pecans, raw

-- 3 tablespoons butter softened
+- 3 tablespoons butter, softened

-- 4 tablespoons Swerve Granular for crust
+- 4 tablespoons Lakanto Monkfruit Sweetener (granular) for crust

 - 3 8- oz packages cream cheese at room temperature